odahu/odahu-argo/README.md

 ```

 ### ODAHU Credentials
+As any ODAHU API clients, Argo tasks must pass through regular authentication procedure with Identity Provider (such as Keycloak).
+Find more in [Security section](https://docs.odahu.org/gen_security.html) of ODAHU documentation.

+It is recommended to create a separate Service Account in Identity Provider for Argo Workflows with minimal required permissions.
-To access ODAHU API any of Argo ODAHU templates require a secret with the following structure:
+Credentials for the Service Account have to be put to k8s cluster as a secret with the following structure:
 ```yaml
 apiVersion: v1
 kind: Secret